The modern Ekiden is a popular long-distance team relay race held frequently on roads all over Japan.

 A maximum of six runners may participate as a team.
 Each runner may choose the course section he or she desires to run.
 For teams with fewer than six members, a runner or runners may run more than one section consecutively.

-Ekiden participants from all over the world will experience a scenic yet challenging course on the island of Oahu along with top entertainment from various popular artists at a Sunset on the Beach concert in Waikiki.
+Ekiden participants from all over the world will experience a scenic yet challenging course on the island of Oahu along with top entertainment from local and popular Japanese artists in concert in Waikiki.